What Is a Bankruptcy Trustee?

 Schedule Section of the Bankruptcy

 “Our clients come to us because we approach their needs uniquely, looking at every aspect of your debt issues to find a workable solution to your financial hardship with a tailored approach designed specifically to your situation.
 For our team, it’s not just about the numbers.
-We understand what you’re going through and want to help you, and can bring together a solution that will work for you, whether it’s Bankruptcy, Personal Insolvency or Creditor Debt Agreements.
+We understand what you’re going through and want to help you, and we can bring together a solution that will work for you, whether it’s Bankruptcy, Personal Insolvency or creditor Debt Agreements.